Is it Safe to Have a Vasectomy or to Get Your Tubes Tied

 2. I can think of at least 3 guys we know who have had vasectomies with serious short term complications afterward, including severe swelling and pain that kept them down for several days.
 Kent and I agree that NFP is best for many reasons, but for Kent, especially this reason!

-3. Even with my non-Catholic friends, every single one of them who have had this done ended up telling me later that they regretted it.
+3. Even with my non-Catholic friends (or Catholic friends who aren't especially concerned with Church teaching), every single one of them who have had this done ended up telling me later that they regretted it.
 Often it was a passing regret, but for many it becomes a lifelong source of sorrow.

 Have you already had a vasectomy or tubal ligation?